-In extremely rare circumstances, and only where required by law, Coinbase may block or "freeze" customer funds on our platform.
-We will take this action only when:
+In extremely rare circumstances, and only where required by law or authorized by the Coinbase User Agreement, Coinbase may block or "freeze" customer funds on our platform.
+For example, we will take this action when:

-- We are required to comply with an order from a court or other authority that has jurisdiction over Coinbase which compels us to restrict access to funds.
+We are required to comply with an order from a court or other authority that has jurisdiction over Coinbase, compelling us to restrict access to funds.